Johannes Rydzek

-Johannes Rydzek (/de/; born 9 December 1991) is a German nordic combined skier.
+Johannes Rydzek (/de/; born 9 December 1991) is a former German Nordic combined skier.
 He became Olympic champion on the large hill in 2018 and won six World Champion titles at the Nordic World Ski Championships in 2015 and 2017.

 Career

-Rydzek has had a remarkable career in Nordic Combined, marked by numerous accolades at the World Championships, World Cups, and the Olympics.
+Rydzek has had a remarkable career in Nordic combined, marked by numerous accolades at the World Championships, World Cups, and the Olympics.
 He debuted in the World Cup in Kuusamo in 2008.

 He first gained international recognition with a bronze medal in the 4 x 5 km team event at the 2010 Winter Olympics in Vancouver.

 Over his career, he has secured 18 World Cup victories, with his first win in March 2011 in Lahti, Finland.
 That same year, he earned a silver medal in the Large Hill Gundersen event at the World Championships in Holmenkollen.

 Rydzek discovered his passion for Nordic sports at an early age, starting ski jumping shortly before his fifth birthday.
-Inspired by his father, a volunteer at the Four Hills Tournament, and his family outings on cross-country skis, Rydzek developed a fascination for the unique combination of speed and endurance in Nordic Combined.
+Inspired by his father, a volunteer at the Four Hills Tournament, and his family outings on cross-country skis, Rydzek developed a fascination for the unique combination of speed and endurance in Nordic combined.

-At a young age, he can look back on some successes in his career, winning three silver medals at World Championships and a bronze and silver medal at Olympic Games.
-The resident of Oberstdorf, Germany, has another great achievement in his list of merits concerning the Summer Grand Prix.
-In the past four years, he has always been able to win at least one competition in front of his home crowd, crowning his success with the win of the overall SGP ranking in 2011.
-With four total World Cup victories, three in the past winter season of 2013/14, the young German has upped the ante and was hot on the heels of teammate Eric Frenzel, taking second place in the overall World Cup ranking.